ryhennessy/cribl/README.md

 Dependencies
 ------------

-If you receive an fork error when running a playbook with this role on MacOS.
-Export the following variable first and then try running the playbook again.
+If you receive a fork error when running a playbook with this role on MacOS.
+Export the following variable first, and then try rerunning the playbook.

 ```
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES